 Elizabeth Rider founded and directs Boston Children’s Hospital / Harvard Medical School’s first Faculty Education Fellowship in Medical Humanism and Professionalism, which is sponsored by the Institute, and co-sponsored by The Academy of Innovation in Education at Boston Children’s Hospital, the Office of Faculty Development, and the Office of Graduate Medical Education.
 She is on the active staff at Children’s, and also co-directs a year-long psychosocial pediatrics course for clinicians.
 An Assistant Professor of Pediatrics at Harvard Medical School (HMS), Elizabeth is a Harvard Macy Institute Scholar and Faculty for the Program for Educators in the Health Professions.
 At HMS, she was Coordinator of Faculty Development, Resident as Teacher Initiative, and faculty for the Patient-Doctor III course for many years.
 Elizabeth and colleagues implemented communication skills assessment across the HMS curriculum.

 Marilyn Turkovich has been an instructional designer, facilitator and a consultant specializing in instructional design, strategic planning, race and social justice initiatives, leadership development and coaching.
 In addition to this work, she has been involved in education as a teacher, curriculum coordinator, principal and director of teacher training programs for the Associated Colleges and Columbia College—Chicago.
-She is currently, director for The Charter for Compassion International.
+She is currently Executive Director for The Charter for Compassion.